tryscer/flock/flock-music.md

 ​	“To think,” Eleanore says to Eddie, “that in nineteen-fifty-eight, people can still talk like that…”
 ​	“You sure didn’t mind him talking like that when you took his money for your college,” says Cindy and immediately regrets it.
 “I’m sorry, Eleanore,” she says.
 Eleanore looks out of the window.
 ​	“Overtake them,” says Eddie.
-​	“Now, I’m a responsible driver,” says Barry in a drunk voice.
+​	“Now, I’m a responsible driver,” slurrs Barry.
 ​	“Come on, man,” says Eddie, and waves to the people in the van.
 They wave back.
 “Live a little”.
 ​	“Yeah,” says Cindy.
 ​	“Come on, you two,” says Tim.
 “Stop listening to this grease monkey.”